-Silver & Shadow, our two female Bat Eared Foxes, arrived at the park in January 2018 from Reaseheath College.
-These old girls live with our group of five Meerkats in their desert.
+Shadow, our female Bat Eared Fox, arrived at the park in January 2018 from Reaseheath College.
+She is an old girl living with our group of five Meerkats in their desert.

 Join us daily at 11.30am & 4pm for a Meerkat Encounter where you can meet our marvelous mob of Meerkats as well as Silver & Shadow (Video talk available instead of our regular encounter to ensure social distancing).